-- \ Represents less than 1% of the number of common stock outstanding on a fully-diluted basis upon the completion of this offering. - (1) Information obtained solely by reference to the Schedule 13G filed with the SEC on July 11, 2011.
-Includes 567,800 shares (or 5.65%) beneficially owned by Bay Pond Partners, L.P., as reported on Schedule 13G filed with the SEC on July 11, 2011, for which Wellington Management Company serves as investment advisor. - (2) John Angelo may be deemed to have beneficial ownership of the shares held by AG Funds, L.P. and AG REIT Management, LLC given his ability to direct the voting or disposition of such shares. - (3) 12,500 shares are owned by Jonathan and Cecilia Lieberman, and 37,500 shares are owned by the Jonathan and Cecilia Lieberman Family Foundation.
+- (3) Information obtained solely by reference to the Schedule 13G filed with the SEC on July 11, 2011 by Bay Pond Partners, L.P., or Bay Pond, on behalf of itself and Wellington Hedge Management, LLC, collectively with Bay Pond referred to as the Bay Pond Group.
+Of the reported shares, the Bay Pond Group reported that it has shared power to vote or to direct the vote and shared power to dispose or to direct the disposition of 567,800 shares.
+The address for the Bay Pond Group is c/o Wellington Management Company, LLP, 280 Congress Street, Boston, Massachusetts 02210. - (4) John Angelo may be deemed to have beneficial ownership of the shares held by AG Funds, L.P. and AG REIT Management, LLC given his ability to direct the voting or disposition of such shares. - (5) In connection with this offering, the underwriters and David Roberts have agreed that David Roberts may purchase up to 25,000 shares of our common stock in this offering at the public offering price. - (6) 12,500 shares are owned by Jonathan and Cecilia Lieberman, and 37,500 shares are owned by the Jonathan and Cecilia Lieberman Family Foundation.
+In connection with this offering, the underwriters and Jonathan Lieberman have agreed that Jonathan Lieberman may purchase up to 25,000 shares of our common stock in this offering at the public offering price.